johnston9/la-donut/README.md

 3. #### As a First Time User, I want to search for a specific product, know if it's available or not and see how many results there are for the search.

     - At the top of all pages is a search bar where the user can search for specific items.
-The number of results is displayed above the results or a message sating there were no results if that is the case.
+The number of results is displayed above the results or a message saying there were no results if that is the case.

 <p align="center"><strong>Search Input</strong></p>
 <h2 align="center">